yehjxraymond/wqu_econometrics_group_proj/index.md

-## ACF & PACF Chart
+### ACF & PACF Chart

 The ACF decays very slowly as the lag increases.
 This further confirms the need to difference the time series data.

 The PACF displays a sharp cut-off at lag 1.

-This shows a MA signature
+This could be identified as an AR signature.

 ```R